64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Late-Arrival Spoiler: Her trophy in Brawl shamelessly spoils the fact that Zant was the one who transformed her into an imp, as well as her status as the titular Twilight Princess.

-- Prehensile Hair: She uses it to catch opponents and throw them away.
+- Prehensile Hair: Her hair takes the form of a giant hand, and she uses it to catch opponents and throw them away.

 - Royals Who Actually Do Something: She's the Twilight Princess herself, and incredibly devastating when she lands an attack.